FernasFragas/briefing-app/docs/operations/IV-BACKFILL.md

 "Has finished" means a `briefing_run` row for the run date whose `run_type` is not `iv_backfill`, whose status is `succeeded` or `partial`, and which has a `finished_at`.
+It releases the smaller six-request floor only when `data/provider_budget/alpha_vantage/<run-date>.json` also exists.
+A finished run without that counter may be the provider-less-run shape, not proof that all 25 requests are spare, so the full reserve remains in force even if `--live-run-reserve` names a smaller number.

 Override with `--live-run-reserve N`, or with `BACKFILL_LIVE_RUN_RESERVE` and `BACKFILL_COMPLETED_RUN_RESERVE`.
 The reservation is reported in every result and every